jump-dev/Xpress.jl/README.md

 ## C API

-The C API can be accessed via `Xpress.Lib.XPRSxx` functions, where the names and arguments are identical to the C API.
+The C API can be accessed via `Xpress.XPRSxx` functions, where the names and arguments are identical to the C API.

 See the [Xpress documentation](https://www.fico.com/fico-xpress-optimization/docs/latest/solver/optimizer/HTML)